-- MDCC application for admission or readmission - MDCC application to the Associate Degree Nursing Program (Associate Degree Nursing Application Packet) - An official high school transcript from an approved high school or High School Equivalency score (GED or HiSET), if not previously enrolled in college - An official college transcript from all colleges previously or presently attending - ACT score - Entrance test scores core courses, and applicable previous degrees and certificates earned from an accredited college/university.
+- MDCC application for admission or readmission - MDCC application to the Associate Degree Nursing Program (Associate Degree Nursing Application Packet) - An official high school transcript from an approved high school or High School Equivalency score (GED or HiSET), if not previously enrolled in college - An official college transcript from all colleges previously or presently attending - ACT score - Entrance test scores - Autobiography Form test scores, healthcare work experience (employer verification letter required), performance on core courses, autobiography, and applicable previous degrees and certificates earned from an accredited college/university.
 All applicants are considered on a competitive basis.
 Meeting the minimum requirements does not guarantee admission into the program.
 The number of applicants accepted is limited due to the nature of the program.
 Applicants will be notified by email of their conditional acceptance or non-acceptance to the program.
 The conditional acceptance notification will include specific instructions regarding all requirements that must be completed prior to August admission.
 These requirements are listed below: